uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 While they are playing the second part some may have trouble finding the correct algorithm to find the target number.
 If they are finding these levels confusing you can give them a hint like "Why don't you start by opening the box in the centre" and when they do ask them "What does the number you found tell you about all the numbers before it?" if the number is smaller than the one they are looking for, or "all the numbers after it?" if the number is bigger than the one they are looking for.

-When students have finished ask them questions like "Were you able to find the target number even though you had less lives?
+When students have finished ask them questions like "Were you able to find the target number even though you had fewer lives?
 What strategy did you use to find the target number?", we have found that many students will have ended up doing a binary search (or similar) without even knowing what a binary search is!
 Explaining these algorithms to students is likely to be easier now that they have seen them in action.

 {panel end}